KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Speech Editor widget

 The Speech Editor widget allows you to use AI-based speech recognition to create subtitles for your video.
 You need to configure speech-to-text in Kdenlive in order to use this.
-More details about the configuration and potentially necessary installations as well as how to use speech recognition is available in the :ref:`Speech-to-Text <speech_to_text>` section of this documentation.
+More details about the configuration and potentially necessary installations as well as how to use speech recognition is available in the :ref:`Speech-to-Text <effects-speech_to_text>` section of this documentation.

 .. rst-class:: clear-both